erickbarcenas/work_xml_xpath/README.md

 ## Running the program

-From within the project's root directory, start the game with `$ python buscaminas.py prueba1.txt`.
+From within the project's root directory, start the game with `$ python program.py your_path_expresion`.
 You will need to install python if you haven't already.

 # Path Expression